mcnuttandrew/color-buddy/packages/palette/README.md

 **Function**: `makePalFromString(strings: string[], bg: string) => Palette`

 **Description**: Creates a palette from an array of strings.
 The background color can be specified as a string.
+Generates palette in CIE LAB space

 ### toPal
 **Function**: `toPal(colors: string[], currentPal: Palette, colorSpace: any) => Palette`

+**Description**: Converts an array of hex strings to a palette.